raghadafghani/CSV-Processor/k8s/README.md

 ```

 The CI/CD pipeline automatically:
-1. Builds and tests your application
+1. Builds and tests the application
 2. Creates Docker image and pushes to GHCR
 3. Applies all Kubernetes manifests
-4. Provides live URL for your application
+4. Provides live URL for the application

-## 🔧 Configuration
+## Configuration

 ### Resource Requirements
 - **CPU**: 50m request, 250m limit per pod